Document Loading

 Now we load a PDF with the below code:

-You can find the pdf that I using at this link: Universe PDF
+You can find the pdf that I using at this link: Universe PDFarrow-up-right

 We can load multiple PDFs with the below code: